Covariate adjustment in randomized experiments with missing outcomes and covariates: Covariate adjustment in randomized experiments: a review and open questions

 Next, let $e_i = \pr(Z_i = 1\mid x_i)$ denote the propensity score of unit $i$ \citep{rosenbaum1983central}.
 The \iptw approach to covariate adjustment weights observations by functions of an \emph{estimate} of $e_i$ \citep{williamson2014variance}.
-In our setting of Bernoulli randomization, the $e_i$ is known and equals $e$ for all units. { Nonetheless, we can still estimate $e_i$ using a working model as a means to adjust for chance covariate imbalance.} Specifically, let $\hat e_i$ be the maximum likelihood estimate of $e_i$ based on the logistic regression of $Z_i$ on $(1, x_i)$, denoted by $\glmt(Z_i \sim 1 + x_i)$ by R convention.
+In our setting, the $e_i$ is known and equals $e$ for all units.
+Nevertheless, standard results suggest that we can still estimate $e_i$ using a working model as a means to improve efficiency; see, e.g., \cite{hahn1998role, hirano2003efficient, shen2014inverse}.
+Specifically, let $\hat e_i$ be the maximum likelihood estimate of $e_i$ based on the logistic regression of $Z_i$ on $(1, x_i)$, denoted by $\glmt(Z_i \sim 1 + x_i)$ by R convention.
 We can estimate $\tau$ by the coefficient of $Z_i$ from the \wls fit of the unadjusted regression $\lmt(Y_i \sim 1+Z_i)$, where we weight unit $i$ by $\hat e_i^{-1}$ if $Z_i = 1$ and by $(1-\hat e_i)^{-1}$ if $Z_i = 0$, summarized as $\hat \pi_i = Z_i / \hat e_i +(1-Z_i)/(1-\hei)$.
-We denote the resulting estimator by $\hteps$, where the ``-ps" in the subscript stands for propensity score weighting.
+We denote the resulting estimator by $\hteps$, where the ``-ps" stands for propensity score weighting.
+Other propensity score weights such as overlap weighting can also be used \citep{zeng2021propensity}.